Board of directors

 GAICD, BA, LLB, LLM

-Professor Hennessy is a vice chancellor’s professorial fellow at Monash University and sits on many private sector and for-purpose boards as a non-executive director, chair and strategic advisor.
-Before entering parliament Prof Hennessy practised as a private sector solicitor and was a senior advisor to former Victorian premier Steve Bracks.
+Professor Hennessy is a Vice Chancellor’s Professorial Fellow at Monash University and sits on many private sector and for-purpose boards as a non-executive Director, Chair and Strategic Advisor.
+Before entering parliament Prof Hennessy practised as a private sector solicitor and was a senior political and legal advisor.
+Prof Hennessy served as the Minister for Health, Minister for Ambulance Services and Minister for Workplace Service before becoming the Attorney-General.
 She holds a Bachelor of Laws and Bachelor of Arts from Monash University as well as a Master of Public and International Law from the University of Melbourne.
-She is the ambassador for The McKinnon Prize in Political Leadership and chair of the Monash Women’s Health Alliance and Wellness Infrastructure.
+Her current appointments include Chair, Western Heath, Chair, Gaiso Theranostics Pty Ltd, Chair, Monash Women’s Health Alliance, Non-Executive Director of Premit P/L, MTIC, Scope (Aust) and Incolink.
+She is a recipient of the Thornett Award for Promotion of Reason and an ambassador for The McKinnon Prize in Political Leadership.

 Mike Ryan Board of Directors at Hudson Institute